briankimstudio/ML_Tutorial/README.md

 ## Supervised Machine Learning

 Supervised machine learning requires input data with features and label.
-Typical applications of supervised machine learning are classification and prediction.
+Typical applications are classification(identifying category such as cat or dog) and regression(predicting continuous value such as house price).

 ### Linear Regression